-Figure 8 shows the evolution of the average change in MC over the duration of the first drying cycle (Item c) in Section 3.3.2) for each species.
+Figure 8 shows the evolution of the average change in MC for the whole sample over the duration of the first drying cycle (Item c) in Sect.
+3.3.2) for each species.
 As the movement of moisture through these samples is species specific (not affected by adhesive), RF and PUR samples were combined for the analysis.
 Also, as the second moisture cycle showed similar results to the first cycle, it is not presented herein for clarity.
-Figure 8 presents a final dried MC of 16.4%, 14.1%, and 9.81% for RP, SP, and SPG, respectively.
+Figure 8 presents a final dried average total MC of 16.4%, 14.1%, and 9.81% for RP, SP, and SPG, respectively.